Boro23-wq/boro-blogs/content/blog/next/Image-component-nextjs.md

 #### 3. Priority

 Priority is a boolean value.
-If true, the image will be considered as high priority and will be preloaded.
+If true, the image will be considered as a high priority and will be preloaded.
 If false, the image will have a default priority.

 ## Caching in Image Component